optilude/jira-cycle-extract/README.rst

 these with the `charting` extra:

     $ pip install jira-cycle-extract[charting]

 These dependencies are not installed by default because they can sometimes be a bit tricky to install.

+**Hint:** If you are on a Mac and you get an error about Python not being installed as a framework, try to create a file `~/.matplotlib/matplotlibrc` with the following contents:

+    backend : Agg

 Configuration
 -------------